tvvignesh/node-skeleton/README.md

 ## Generate Code Documentation

 You can generate documentation based on your code by running `npm run document`.
 Once generated, you can find the documentation in the docs folder.
 See [this](http://typedoc.org/guides/doccomments/) to know how to document your code to be rendered by the doc generator.

+## JWT Authentication

+Helpers Utilities for doing JWT authentication is added to `src/app/utils/auth.utils.ts` and controllers for the same in `src/app/controllers/auth.server.controller.ts`.
+The private and public keys are placed in the `creds` folder.
+You can generate your own by using tools like [this](http://travistidwell.com/jsencrypt/demo/).

+No database implementation has been made so far and hence you may need to add your own tables/collections, create users, store secret keys, etc. which is more of an implementation detail.

 ## Running Tests